 The 1st appellant argued that she was offered an assignment to carry diamonds from Hong Kong to Malaysia and another checked in the bag for her.

-The defence of innocent carrier argued was not accepted by the court for no one would carry diamonds of colossal value in an unlocked checked-in bag.
+get link The defence of innocent carrier argued was not accepted by the court for no one would carry diamonds of colossal value in an unlocked checked-in bag.
 There were obvious circumstances which could have aroused the suspicion of the 1st appellant on what she was carrying yet she ignored those facts.
 Applying the principle of wilful blindness, the 1st appellant was taken to know that she was carrying drugs.
 Hence, she was convicted and sentenced to death.

 Decision of the Court of Appeal Among others, the 1st appellant appealed on the constitutionality on the use of double presumptions.
 On this issue, the Court of Appeal noted that despite the invocation of the presumptions, the prosecution was still required to prove their case beyond reasonable doubt.